cobwebch/external_import/Documentation/Introduction/Index.rst

 by extending the syntax of the :ref:`TCA <t3tca:start>`.
 A backend module provides a way to synchronize any table manually or to define a scheduling for all synchronizations.
+Synchronizations can also be run using the command-line interface.
 Automatic scheduling can be defined using a Scheduler task.

 The main idea of getting external data into the TYPO3 CMS database